Adopted by the Board on 23-Feb-2021

 - Chapter meetings must be free.

-- Chapters shall host a minimum of 4 chapter activities a year to maintain an active OWASP chapter.
-The activity can be in person, virtual, or an approved OWASP event run by the OWASP chapter (or in collaboration with another chapter or external organization).
+- Chapters should host a minimum of 3 chapter activities a year to maintain an active OWASP chapter.
+The activity can be in person, virtual, or an approved OWASP event run by the OWASP chapter (or in collaboration with another chapter or external organization with the approval of the foundation).

 - Chapter activities are for the benefit of the community, and could include, but are not limited to: